salmazekri/GangaGSoC2025/README.md

 You are welcome to seek feedback on your solution to the challenges while they are still work in progress.
 For feedback PM @egede, @masmith and @arichard in MatterMost.
 Make sure that you have given access in Github to us as directed above.

 ## Submission
-When you are ready to submit, then please use the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScCrQBFrm0auXYJqKuzDGkjoHdj-fV7hvo_TKBc85nJpIIY1A/viewform) to let us know.
+When you are ready and have the final version of your code in the main branch of your repo, then please use the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScCrQBFrm0auXYJqKuzDGkjoHdj-fV7hvo_TKBc85nJpIIY1A/viewform) to let us know.